impillar/AndroidReferences/LiteratureReview.md

   + Semantic Modelling of Android Malware for Effective Malware Comprehension, Detection and Classification, ISSTA 2016 (tool: SMART)
   + DroidRA: Taming Reflection to Support Whole-Program Analysis of Android Apps, ISSTA 2016 (tool: DroidRA)
   + TaintART: A Practical Multi-level Information-Flow Tracking System for Android RunTime, CCS 2016 (tool: TaintART)
+  + Software Architectural Principles in Contemporary Mobile Software: from Conception to Practice, Journal of Systems and Software, 2016

 + Dynamic Analysis